 If you use the "scratch-and-fill" technique, you will still probably need to flip the omelet.
 How do you know when to do this?
 When you shake the pan the omelet should jiggle like a good belly, without goop spilling out.

 You may be concerned about the cholesterol content in eggs, but the nutritional science shows that dietary cholesterol is not necessarily linked to levels of cholesterol in the blood.
-Further more, most of the fats found in eggs are unsaturated, the healthier kind of fat that can actually block cholesterol absorption when eaten in place of saturated fats.
-But that’s a whole other hubpage!
+Furthermore, most of the fats found in eggs are unsaturated, the healthier kind of fat that can actually block cholesterol absorption when eaten in place of saturated fats.
+But that’s a whole other article!

-- How many eggs to use?
 I use 3, and frankly, I’m tired of people judging the three-egg omelet as lumberjack sized.
 Eggs are an excellent and quick-to-cook source of protein and healthy fats.
 A well-sized egg is about 70 calories.
-Three eggs is thus 210 calories.
-Let’s say my toppings of veggies and cheese, and my use of a pat of butter for non-sticking purposes bring me to 360 calories.
+Three eggs are 210 calories.
+Let’s say my toppings of veggies and cheese, and my use of a pat of butter for non-sticking purposes brings me to 360 calories.
 If I add that to a side of rice or a tortilla, it still is a sub 600 calorie meal.